welcoming all people into

 - Hospital Notification – Holy Faith Parishioners admitted to the hospital are encouraged to contact one of the Holy Faith Clergy.
 Due to HIPAA restrictions, hospitals are not authorized to release patient information, and therefore our Clergy are often unaware when a parishioner has been admitted to the hospital.
 We take our pastoral responsibilities seriously and want to bring the ministry of prayer and healing to our parishioners.

-- Prayer Shawl Ministry – The KnitWits will be at it again on Thursday, March 27.
-Please join us in the Kinsolving room from 5:30 to about 7 p.m.
-We enjoy cookies, tea, knitting, crocheting and being together.
-Any questions – call Allyson at 505-983-0283.
-Next meeting is April 10!
+- Prayer Shawl Ministry –The Knitwits are at it again on Thursday, June 5.
+Please join us in the Kinsolving room from 5:30 to 7 p.m. for a relaxed evening.
+Bring your handicraft and we provide the lemonade and cookies.
+Hope to see you!
+Questions?
+Call Allyson at 505-983-0283.
+Next meeting is July 10.

 - Be a Scout – Join Troop 57 (ages 11-17) or Pack 57 (ages 5-10) for Scouting for boys and girls including weekly meetings, camp outs, hikes, activities, and fun for the whole family.
 Both groups meets weekly at Holy Faith on Monday evenings.
 For more information contact Dave Blick at dblick@troop57santafe.org or 505-660-0341.